lapd-c/acamps.github.io/_posts/2015-05-10-broken-dreams.markdown

 <blockquote><p>Find your weaknesses and get to know them.
 You'll be the one to fight them to reach your goals.</p><footer><cite>Albert Camps</cite></footer></blockquote>

 What do you do to continue when you fail at your objectives?
+Do you give up?